 Here’s what you need to know before you visit

 We’ve missed you!
-We can’t wait to welcome you back, but provincial lockdown orders mean we have to stay apart for longer.
+We can’t wait to welcome you back, but provincial reopening rules mean we have to stay apart for longer.
 We will continue to follow the advice of public health officials.

 As always, we are trusting science.
 When it comes to COVID-19, the science tells us to keep our distance and minimize contact—which means mandatory face masks, limited capacity and other physical distancing measures when we reopen to keep everyone safe.